SNidhi2004/BugTracker/README.md

 Database: MongoDB (Atlas)
 Hosting: Render

-🔐 Features
+## 🔐 Features

-Secure Login/Registration (admin & developer roles)
+- Secure Login/Registration (admin & developer roles)

-Role-based access
+- Role-based access:

-  Admins can delete bugs
+  - Admins can delete bugs

-  Developers can update bug status
+  - Developers can update bug status

-Filter bugs by status (Open/In Progress/Resolved)
+- Filter bugs by status (Open / In Progress / Resolved)

-RESTful API structure and modular codebase
+- RESTful API structure and modular codebase

 🚀 How to Run Locally
 ##  How to Run